dcsaorg/DCSA-EBL-Envelope/README.md

 * signature is created using the private key of the sending platform
 * the signature is transferred as a JWS (Json Web Signature as described in [RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515)) in the **_signature_** field
 * the JWS is tranferred in the compact serialization format (as described in [Section 7 of RFC 7515](https://datatracker.ietf.org/doc/html/rfc7515#section-7.1))
-* the JWS is using a detached unencoded payload (which is the eblEnvelope JSON object as described in [RFC 7797](https://datatracker.ietf.org/doc/html/rfc7797))

 For the response message:
 * signature covers the envelopeHash of the last item in the endorcement chain